HassanOuda/sortable-project/README.md

 This is a solution to the Sortable Project by Hassan Ouda

 Running the Code -
 This solution requires Python 3.6, and uses only the standard library.
-Clone the repo, and python product_listings.py should work.
+Clone the repo, and 'python product_listings.py' should work.
 The results will generate a file called results.txt and will took around 2 minutes on my local computer.

 Files -